 Odds and Markets

 The pricing structure for odds at 10bet is actually quite good.
-Oddschecker.com has rated them at ‘above average’ for odds in the industry based on football bets, but they aren’t going to be the best value online.
+We consider them slightly above average for odds in the industry based on football bets, but they aren’t going to be the best value online.
 That being said, they do offer a few one off prices where they simply smash the competition and this is as good a reason to sign up with them as any in our opinion.

 Sports and market coverage is very good.
 As with most UK facing bookmakers, football and horse are the two main attractions, with hundreds of games and races being covered every day.
 Moving away from the ‘big 2’ you will find a good range of sports to bet on, with some obscure ones such as Bandy, Futsal, Handball, Sailing and Table Tennis thrown in for good measure.